jayjaybillings/thesis/docs/_posts/2016-12-26-the-future-of-scientific-workflows.markdown

 ---
 layout: post
-title:  Reference - The Future of Scientific Workflows
+title:  The Future of Scientific Workflows
 date:   2016-12-26 15:33
-categories: references
+category: references
 ---

 The U.S. Department of Energy sponsored the _DOE NGNS/CS Scientific Workflows